Swiple/opensearch-reindexer/README.md

 This will create a new revision file in `./migrations/versions`.

-Note: revisions files should not be removed and their names should not be changed.
+Note: revision files should not be removed and their names should not be changed.

 #### 6 Navigate to your revision file `./migrations/versions/1_my_revision_name.py` and set
 `SOURCE_INDEX`, `DESTINATION_INDEX`, you can optionally set `DESTINATION_MAPPINGS`.

 #### (Optional) 7.
-To modify documents as they are being reindexed to the destination index, update `def transform_document` accordingly
+To modify documents as they are being re-indexed to the destination index, update `def transform_document` accordingly

 #### 8. Run your migrations
 `reindexer run`

-Note: When `reindexer run` is executed, it will compare revision versions in `./migrations/versions/...` to the version number in `reindexer_version` index.
+Note: When `reindexer run` is executed, it will compare revision versions in `./migrations/versions/...` to the version number in `reindexer_version` index of the source cluster.
 All revisions that have not been run will be run one after another.